No credit given for work determined to be created in part or whole by ChatGPT or its equivalent artificial intelligence tool.

 Your topic/subject can be almost anything you like, but it must be related to the Anthropology of Food course

-You may use materials from the textbook, class slides, and class videos--and, in fact, it is often an excellent idea to integrate class materials into your Project.
+Use materials from the textbook, class slides, and class videos--as a starting point to integrate class materials into your Project.

 Butthe main focus of your project should be on materials that are not required for the class.